E-Commerce Platform

 About

-Every day, people visit online stores and leave them without making a purchase.
-They are simply unable to find what they need.
+Every day, people visit online stores and leave without making a purchase.
+They are unable to find what they need.
 This relates to every e-commerce website.

 The UX/UI design team was constantly testing the storefront and the app using different tools to better understand the needs of the users and present them to the clients.